GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 ## Multiple Digital Signatories in MS Word

 Multi-agency digital submissions are not only possible but recommended.
 Exactly like paper-and-disk submissions, if multiple agencies are submitting a document for publication, OFR receives only one document, signed by all agencies.
 For example, if six agencies are jointly issuing a rule, OFR does NOT get six submissions of the same rule.
-Regardless of the method of submission, the legal requirements are the same, i.e., representatives from all issuing agencies must sign the document (DDH, 1.6).
+Regardless of the method of submission, the legal requirements are the same; i.e., representatives from all issuing agencies must sign the document (DDH, 1.6).
 If one or more of the agencies are unable or unwilling to digitally sign, the document must be submitted via the conventional paper-and-disk procedure (DDH).

 One of the issuing agencies should serve as the primary or lead coordinating agency.
 Follow these steps for jointly-issued, digitally-signed documents:

 1. Save the finalized version of the document as an MS Word file (.docx).
-Be sure that the digital signatories’ names and job titles are pre-inserted in the signature block section of the document.
+Be sure that the digital signatories’ names and job titles are pre-inserted in the signature block area of the document.
-2. Coordinate among the issuing agencies the sequence of signing, i.e., who signs first and forwards the signed file on for the next signature.
+2. Coordinate among the issuing agencies the sequence of signing; i.e., who signs first and forwards the signed file on for the next signature.
 Determine which agency will actually submit the signed file to OFR via the web portal once all signatures are completed.
 3. The representative from the first agency digitally signs the file using the same method as a single-agency submission.
 See [Add Invisible Digital Signatures in MS Word](#add-invisible-digital-signatures-in-ms-word) above.
 All signers must ensure that their names and job titles are pre-inserted in the signature block area of the document.
 4. Email that **signed** file to the next agency for digital signature.
 5. The representative from the next agency in sequence ensures that their name and job title are pre-inserted in the signature block area of the document and then digitally signs the _already-signed_ file.
 No changes can be made to the signed file without removing the existing signature(s).
 If changes are required to the MS Word document, the whole process starts anew with the corrected, unsigned Word document.